AadeshMishra333/IBM-SkillsBuild-Hackathon-Progress/README.md

 #### **Preparation for Meeting:**
 * Review the problem statements and tracks to build a clear pitch for the meeting.
 * Select a preferred track and problem statement, along with supporting points for why the team should choose it.
+* See the previous hackathon winning teams what their project have in common?